Jagan-creator/crypto-monitor/README.md

 ### Light & Dark Mode

+- Users can alternate between light and dark mode as they prefer

 ![](./public/assets/crypto-monitor%20light-dark-preview.gif)

 ### Search for Coins

+- Coins are able to be searched for based on their registered name

 ![](./public/assets/crypto-monitor%20search-preview.gif)

 ### Add Coins to Watchlist

+- Once registered, users can add coins to their watchlist for tracking or later use

 ![](./public/assets/crypto-monitor%20watchlist-preview.gif)

 ### Detailed Crypto Currency Pages

+- Each cryptocurrency has an individualized page with various statistical information

 ![](./public/assets/crypto-monitor%20currency-page-preview.gif)